Redpike/solidity-examples/README.md

 Directory that contains sample Smart Contracts for deploying and testing on Your Ethereum network.

+### 1.2.
+Scripts

+Custom helper scripts that use Hardhat for easier connection and deployment with Ethereum network.

 ## 2. Development Environment

 Build Ganache docker container: